 Michael has over 10 years of hands-on regulatory experience in both the Over-the-Counter drug and medical device fields.
 Michael started his tenure at Procter & Gamble in the upstream drug development division and then found his way to Regulatory Affairs.
 He has successfully managed and executed regulatory strategies for both drug and medical device projects to ensure regulatory compliance and successful FDA interactions.
 In addition to his numerous responsibilities with Procter & Gamble Michael serves as one of the Industry Co-Chairs for Xavier Health’s Cincinnati Chapter.
 Michael holds a Ph.D. in Reproductive Physiology from North Dakota State University.

-Head of Small Molecule Operations
+Senior Vice President, Head Small Molecule Operating Unit, Technical Operations

 Lead Quality System & Compliance Consultant